JoelShine/JARVIS-The-Ultimate-Project/README.md

 d ) Now we are ready to do web automation.
 I have used Microsoft Edge Driver for this but you can
     change the name of the "PATH" according to your browser.

+This is a screenshot from the code - https://github.com/JoelShine/JARVIS-The-Ultimate-Project/blob/main/Selenium%20module%20in%20action.png